 The engineering and technical staff of the Kashima 34-m radio telescope are listed in Table 3.
-Tetsuro Kondo began working in Korea in April 2008, but he continues to support the software correlator of NICT.
-Yasuhiro Koyama moved to NICT HQ in July 2008, but he continues to support the 34-m antenna.
-Ryuichi Ichikawa is responsible for the project at Kashima instead of Yasuhiro Koyama.
+Shingo Hasegawa joined K5 operation and data transfer.
+Tetsuro Kondo has been working in Korea since April 2008, but he continues to support the software correlator of NICT.
+Yasuhiro Koyama moved to NICT HQ in July 2008, but he also continues to support the 34-m antenna.
+Ryuichi Ichikawa is responsible for the project at Kashima.

-Name Main Responsibilities

-Eiji Kawai responsible for operations and maintenance

-Mamoru Sekido software and reference signals

-Kazuhiro Takefuji mechanical and RF related parts

-Ryuichi Ichikawa responsible for the project

-Yasuhiro Koyama international e-VLBI

-Tetsuro Kondo software correlator development and e-VLBI
+Name Main Responsibilities Eiji Kawai responsible for operations and maintenance Mamoru Sekido software and reference signals Kazuhiro Takefuji mechanical and RF related parts Shingo Hasegawa K5 operation and data transfer Ryuichi Ichikawa responsible for the project Yasuhiro Koyama international e-VLBI Tetsuro Kondo software correlator development and e-VLBI